EPSB.ca » Schools » Register for School » Lottery Process

 OVERFLOW DESIGNATED SCHOOLS

-Each lottery school has an overflow designated school.
+Each Level 3 school has an overflow designated school.
 Resident students who do not get into their designated school through the lottery are guaranteed to attend their overflow designated school, or they can choose to enrol at another Division school with space or remain at their current school, if applicable.

 Siblings may also enrol at the overflow designated school.